 Should any part of this Circular be declared invalid or unconstitutional, the other provisions herein not affected thereby shall continue to have force and effect.

 Section 5.
 Effectivity

-This Memorandum Circular shall take effect following the completion of its publication in the Official Gazette and filing of copy thereof with the Office of the National Administrative Register (ONAR).
+This Memorandum Circular shall take effect following the completion of its publication in the Official Gazette or newspapers of general circulation and filing of copy thereof with the Office of the National Administrative Register (ONAR)